alxrcs/uncdn/README.md

-# Scrapy: Just another Python scraper
+# Mini-scrapy: Just another Python scraper

 This is just a scraper I built for finding, downloading, and replacing external assets in open source projects.
 It might be useful if you're trying to deploy an open-source project on a local network (without Internet access).